piotrga/async-dynamo/README.md

     ),
     connectionCount = 3)

-Now lets create a Person case class and tell dynamo how to save it
+Now let's create a Person case class and tell Dynamo how to save it

     case class Person(id :String, name: String, email: String) implicit val personDO = DynamoObject.of3(Person) // make Person dynamo-enabled

-Lets create a table in Dynamo
+Let's create a table in Dynamo

     if (!
 TableExists[Person]()) //implicit kicks in to convert DbOperation[T] to T CreateTable[Person](5,5).blockingExecute(dynamo, 1 minute) // this is long so explicit blocking call

-And finally lets do some Dynamo operations
+And finally let's do some Dynamo operations

      val julian = Person("123", "Julian", "julian@gmail.com")
      val saved : Option[Person] = Save(julian) andThen Read[Person](julian.id) // implicit automatically executes and blocks for convenience
      assert(saved == Some(julian))

 Here is a full example:

     package com.zeebox

     import com.zeebox.dynamo._